 Developers can also use centralized storage solutions like Google Cloud or Microsoft Azure (commonly used in Web2 apps) to manage their storage needs.
 If you choose a centralized storage solution, you can generally expect cheaper costs relative to on-site self-storage and decentralized options.

-You also get a solution that is optimized for performance.
+You also use storage solutions that are optimized for performance.
 Centralized storage comes with product features like automated server-load balancing and extensive customizations to optimize app performance.

 In order to fully realize the read-write-own promise of Web3, developers need a new way of managing digital identity for their users.
-Whether you are building DeFi apps, NFTs, DAOs, or other decentralized use cases, you need a way to identify your users.
+Whether you are building DeFi apps, NFTs, DAOs, or other decentralized use cases, you need a decentralized way to identify your users while enabling those users to retain control of their data.

 In Web1 applications, users needed to provide a unique login and password to identify themselves and access each application they used.
 Users were encouraged to have different passwords for every website for security.
 Good luck remembering 50 different passwords!